Floorp-Projects/Floorp/docs/contributing/pocket-guide-shipping-firefox.rst

 usually take effect immediately.
 The values are saved to the user’s Firefox profile on disk (in prefs.js).

-.. _product integrity:

-**Product Integrity** - The Product Integrity team is responsible for ensuring product quality and release consistency by testing features, validating builds, and managing the overall release process.
-In addition, PI provides various engineering support functions such as sheriffing, bug triage and investigation.

 .. _rc:

 **Release Candidate** - Beta version with potential to be a final